 - We created and patented a process that works similarly to a VPN.
 We call this process our Tunneled Monitoring Service (TMS).
-TMS makes an internal, secure tunnel in the background of your device that allows us to monitor your device’s activity.
+TMS makes a secure tunnel in the background of your device that lets us monitor your activity.

 - A traditional VPN allows your device to connect securely to an external source or a server.
 Our TMS runs on your device but doesn’t connect to an external source.

 - TMS monitors your domain activity.
 A domain is a website, like ad.google.com or nike.com.
 Covenant Eyes reports the root of the domain (i.e., facebook.com) instead of the entire website URL (i.e., facebook.com-user-profile-john-doe).

 The filter is an optional service that runs in the background of your iPhone®/iPad® and blocks explicit websites across all browsers (Google Chrome, Safari, etc.) and apps on your device.

 - There are two Blocking Levels: Standard (default) and Strong.